 The Company has a bonus share plan ("Bonus Plan") that enables the directors to approve the issuance of bonus shares to employees, officers, directors and consultants of the Company.
 The Bonus Plan puts the number of bonus shares that may be issued under the Bonus Plan to be 400,000 common shares per year.
-During the year ended September 30, 2020, nil (2019 - 265,000) bonus shares were issued under this plan.
+During the year ended September 30, 2021, nil (September 30, 2020 - nil) bonus shares were issued under this plan.